-Surveys were conducted across approximately 1,476ha during the reporting period which includes all of the vegetation specified within the survey methodology Table 1.
-The results of all surveys were communicated to the Amrun Environmental team, the relevant Construction Superintendent and the Amrun Construction Manager.
+Surveys were conducted across approximately 532ha during the reporting period which includes all of the vegetation specified within the survey methodology Table 1.
+The results of all surveys were communicated to the Superintendent Land & Rehabilitation.

 All observations of target fauna species recorded during the Pre-disturbance Program surveys are presented below in Table 2.
 The Rainbow Bee-eater and White-Bellied Sea-eagle were listed migratory species when the Terrestrial Management Plan was first prepared.
 The White-bellied Sea-eagle was removed from the EPBC Act migratory species list in June 2015.
 The Rainbow Bee-Eater was removed from the EPBC Act migratory species list in April 2016.
 Surveys for these species have continued in accordance with the commitments within the Terrestrial Management Plan.
-In addition to survey results below a Red Goshawk was sighted flying overhead on Aurukun Road by a Project ecologist whilst commuting to the Project Area.